saptak/saptak.github.io/_posts/2025-07-25-fine-tuning-small-llms-part1-setup-environment.md

 ### Step 2: Enable Docker Model Runner

-Docker Model Runner is a revolutionary new feature that makes running LLMs locally incredibly simple.
+Docker Model Runner is a new feature that makes running LLMs locally incredibly simple.
 Here's how to enable it:

 1. **Open Docker Desktop**
 2. **Navigate to Settings** → **Beta Features**